purcell3a/purcell3a/README.md

 🔭 I’m currently working on reformating the file format on my hard drive so I can use a case sensitive software to redesign purcell3a.github.io!
 (Which really just means it's the next big thing I've been putting off)

-🌱 I’m currently learning Go for my first job!
+🌱 I’m currently learning Go in my first job!

 👯 I’m collaborating on a group project called pour-decisions with some Hackbright Alumni, which pairs wine and cheese together for users and a Chia farm with my partner.

-🤔 I’m always looking for feedback and cool resources to help me learn more about software security
+🤔 I’m currently exploring web3 and interested in any resources for blockchain and smart contracts!

 😄 Pronouns: she/her